maitree-patel/scRNA-Sequence-Analysis-of-Cancer-Cell-Lines/README.md

 **What is HER2 and how is it targetted by Trastuzumab?**
 Human epidermal growth factor 2 (HER2) are proteins that makes cells grow.
 Breast cancer cells are known to have HER2 as surface proteins.
 Trastuzumab binds to these proteins on cell surface to

+## Kinker et al., 2019
+**What were the main objectives of the paper?**

+**Why?**

+**How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
+Why do you think that caveat was or was not adequately addressed?**

+**The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
+What might be the reason why some cell lines have these discrete subpopulations while others do not?**

+**What are Recurrent Heterogeneous Programs (RHPs) and how were they defined?**

+**How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?**

+**Where can you download the scRNA-seq data as shown in Figure 1B?**

 ## References
 1. Mirabelli, P., Coppola, L. and Salvatore, M. (2019) ‘Cancer cell lines are useful model systems for Medical Research’, Cancers, 11(8), p.
 1098. doi:10.3390/cancers11081098.